 Choosing a care home

 You can check details of individual care homes or download a list of accredited local care and nursing homes.
-If you need a printed list please telephone 01253 476387.

 You can also find further information about care homes in Blackpool on the council's online Blackpool Directory.